Rolandatem/React-ECommerce/README.md

 Once the containers are up, visit `http://localhost:3000` in your browser to check the demo.

 When you're done, you can clean up by running: `docker compose down -v`.
-This will stop and remove the contains and delete the database data volume.
+This will stop and remove the containers and delete the database data volume.